ILIAS-eLearning/ILIAS/docs/development/offline-concept.md

 ### Offline Reader

 Being able to work through learning content during a **long offline time period** is a typical scenario that has already some support in ILIAS as outlined in the [Current State](#current-state) chapter.
 A browser based offline player is provided for SCORM content, HTML exports are e.g. available for ILIAS learning modules and glossaries.
 These are components with no or a low user-to-user interaction.
 The users mostly work through content and do not interact with other users.
-Furthermore, the content does not change often, so cloning it temporarily to the client side is not a huge issue.
+Furthermore, the content does not change often, so cloning it temporarily to the client-side is not a huge issue.
 Similar to the E-Exams scenario data synchronisation once the connection is re-established is an important aspect, e.g. for storing answers given in self-assessment questions.

 ## Requirements